 Design Questions:

-How to select questions: First important question is whether questions will be static or dynamic.
-In the static option, questions will be created from two predetermined clips.
+How to select questions: The selection of questions could be static or dynamic.
+In the static option, a series of questions will be created for each expert and stored in the database.
 In the dynamic option, clips will be selected at random, and questions will be created during runtime.
-For both options, we should sustain the constraint of showing a clip in both right and left options for different experts.
+For both options, we should make sure to alternate the left/right position of shots when we show them to multiple experts.

-Duplicate Resolution: We should decide if we will have multiple instances of answers to the same question by different experts.
+Duplicate Resolution: We should decide how many different experts we will show each pair of questions.

+Selection of shot pairs: How will we sample pairs of shots?
+We could select pairs with a similar position and the same body part, and then use the judgment of the experts to determine the importance of less obvious contextual factors.

+Update answers: Do we allow the experts to update their answers?

-When to send answers: Questions can be sent for each answer, which makes the app more resistant to failures since every answer will be saved at the time of answer.
+When to save answers: Answers can be saved after each question or when finishing the entire series.
+Saving every answer at the time of answer makes the app more resilient to failures.
 However, this design needs to resolve the problem of changing records when experts change his/her answer during a session.

+Number of questions: Do we require each expert to answer a pre-determined number of questions, or do we let experts rate as many questions as they wish?

 Source of questions: Are we going to fetch questions from a known API like Wyscout during runtime or create a database with questions?
 Another concern connected with this is, where and how are we going to store the videos.
 This concern is also connected with front-end implementation, which will be resolved after the decision.

-Local vs session storage: Storing the user token after login local or session storage has a tradeoff.
-The local storage option makes it possible to continue to survey after closing the tab but makes the app more vulnerable to error if the expert does end his/her session successfully and the same computer/machine will be used by the next expert.
+Local vs session storage: Storing the user’s token after login in local or session storage has a tradeoff.
+The local storage option makes it possible to continue to survey after closing the tab but makes the app more vulnerable to errors if the expert does end his/her session successfully and the same computer/machine will be used by the next expert.
 Session storage is more resistant to error, but the expert needs to start over to survey if the tab closes.
 The current prototype is using local storage.